faizaasif123/ACT-AI-PROJECT/README.md

 4. **Admin auth is a hardcoded client-side passcode** (`admin123`) checked in JavaScript — trivial to bypass by reading source, so it's demo-only and not real access control.

 ## Tools/Techniques use in building this
- Idea from myself + chatgpt combining
+- Idea from myself + chatgpt combining
- Frontend basic from claude
+- Frontend basic from claude
- <ore enhncement and idea through google stich prototype initialy
+- More enhncement and idea through google stich prototype initialy
- Use gemini api key
+- Use gemini api key
- Deep seek for making it perfect and all working correctly Mannually tested each feature
+- Deep seek for making it perfect and all working correctly
+- Mannually tested each feature
- GitHub
+- GitHub
- Vercel Deployment
+- Vercel Deployment

 ## Running it